 The Arbours Association

-We are an internationally renowned registered charity with 40 years experience providing psychotherapeutic support for individuals with serious emotional problems.
-We provide innovative residential and individual psychotherapy and training through our:
+We are an internationally renowned registered charity with 45 years experience providing psychotherapeutic support for individuals with serious emotional problems.
+We provide innovative residential, non-residential (in the process of being implemented ) and individual psychotherapy and training through our:

 - Therapeutic Communities